 Sgt.
-Emerson Paul Smith was born in 1919 the younger son of Samuel and Nellie Smith.
-With his brother, he resided on State Route 260 in Ludlow Township, Washington County, Ohio.
+Emerson Paul Smith was born on June 3, 1919, and was the younger grandson of Samuel and Nellie Smith.
+With his brother, he resided on his grandparents’ farm on State Route 260 in Ludlow Township, Washington County, Ohio.
+He registered for the Selective Service on October 16, 1940, gave his address as Route 2, Rinard Mills, Ohio, and named his grandmother as his contact person.
 He was inducted into the U. S. Army on January 21, 1941, at Fort Hayes in Columbus, Ohio.
 From Ft.
 Hayes, he was sent to Ft.
 Knox, Kentucky, where he joined the 192nd Tank Battalion.

 The Army rushed his basic training which he completed in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.